John Wolcott of Kent Co. MD, 1630-c.1650

 (4) Lydia Willcutt, b.
 1726 Hingham MA; m.
 Amasa Studley 1747 Scituate MA.

 (4) Capt.
 Jesse Willcutt, b.
 1730 Hingham MA, d.
-1815 Chesterfield MA.
-He was a master mariner, constable of Hingham in 1769, Rev. War svc, moved to Goshen MA c.1800, later to Chesterfield MA; m.
-Lois Studley 1750.
+1815 Chesterfield MA; master mariner, Constable of Hingham in 1769, Rev. War svc., in 1798 had house and 20 perches of land at Cohasset and 20 acres of land at Hingham; moved to Goshen MA c.1800, later to Chesterfield MA; m.
+Lois Studley 1750 Scituate MA.

 (5) Lt.
 Jesse Willcutt Jr., b.
-1752 Hingham MA,d.
-1834 Goshen MA. he was Lt. in Rev. War, applied for pension 1832, deacon in the Goshen Presbyterian church for 50 years; m.
+1752 Hingham MA, d.
+1834 Goshen MA; he was Lt. in Rev. War, applied for pension 1832, deacon in the Goshen Presbyterian church for 50 years; m.
 Catherine Beal 1775 Hingham MA.

 (6) Lydia Willcutt, b.
 1776 Goshen MA; m.
 Asa Turner 1797 Goshen MA.